fuzzyVineStone/scripts/README.md

 #### Todo

 1. translate.py
-    + Atbash should overlook whitespace
+	+ Atbash should ignore whitespace
 	+ Add more ciphers